vegapunk-hiroshi/restaurant_map/README.md

 ## - Features -

 ### a.
 View the locations on the map
-- You can see the pins on the google map after loading the page.
+- You can see the pins of the restaurants on the google map when you access to the page(url).

 ### b.
 See for more information of the restaurant
-- By clicking the marker of the pin, you can see for more information of the restaurant.
+- By clicking the pin, you can see for more information of the restaurant.

 ### c.
 Changing the category of the restaurant
 - At the top left, there is a drop down button that you can choose what type of restaurant to display on the map.